DUNE-DAQ/docs/docs/packages/daq-cmake/README.md

 and `src/` for its private headers.
 Additionally, if it's a "TEST" plugin, it will look in `test/src/`.

+Note that if `cetlib` is a dependency of the package being built, it will be automatically linked against the plugin.

 ### daq_add_application

 Usage: